flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b5-spellweaver/techstack.md

 - **Google Drive** to store our shared documents within the group and with our supervisors
 - **Mattermost** for the communication with the research group
 - **GitLab** for organizing the Unity project
-- **Miro** for visualizing the process and collect inspirations for our game
+- **Miro** for visualizing the process and collecting inspirations for our game

 {{<gallery>}}
 {{<team-member image="discord.png" name="Discord">}}